Streetlaw is a legal education project aimed at improving access to justice by demystifying areas of law that affect the wider community.

 Students work in teams to prepare and deliver interactive presentations to school children and community groups about their legal rights and responsibilities.

 Streetlaw presentations can take place in a number of settings including primary and secondary schools, prisons, homeless shelters and charities who help victims of domestic violence.
-The topics can vary enormously and can include police powers, knife crime and family law issues.
+The topics can vary enormously and can include police powers, knife crime, sexual consent, sexting and family law issues.
+Since Hertfordshire Law School launched the Streetlaw project, students have delivered workshops at 4 libraries, 14 schools / colleges and at the Divorce Fair held in London.

-Students meet with schools and other community groups to discuss the types of presentations which would be appropriate for their needs.
-Students then prepare the sessions, carrying out legal research on the agreed topic and preparing an interactive presentation with input and advice from a member of staff.
+Students prepare the workshops carrying out legal research on the agreed topic and preparing an interactive presentation with input and advice from a member of staff.

 The presentations are designed to encourage the audience to engage and think about the concepts and develop a better understanding of their rights and responsibilities under the law.